Who would think Economics For Kids would actually be fun?

 Keeping Track of their Money

 Students keep track of their own finances using a register and they store their money in a wallet, that we make in class and they decorate on their own.
 Hint: It is just an envelope!

 During the week, they have opportunities to earn more Apple Bucks and they are expected to use them to use the bathroom, if they forget their homework, to get a drink and there are many more ways listed in our FREE Classroom Economy Activity.

 We have various discussions on salaries, why we pay taxes and what the heck does that money go towards.
 I even announce each day when I collect taxes (followed by numerous groans) what I will be spending today’s tax money on.
 I pick something on new sidewalks for our town, filling pot holes, replacing power lines, fixing the roads, buying new school buses, etc. This gives the students the idea that we all pay taxes and how that money is often used.

 Before the big project of how to run a business, the students must learn about various topics to help them to be a better business owner.

 We discuss Needs VS. Wants.
 There are a few lessons included in our economics unit on it and a group interactive project.
 This then leads into “What is a Producer and Consumer?” and “How does price effect demand?”.
 Included in the unit are various links to suggested You-Tube videos and worksheets that accompany the topics.

-A few days are spent on the concept of Limited Resources and the students are able to use their knowledge they have gained so far to problem solve with a group or a partner.
+A few days are spent on the concept of Limited Resources and Supply and Demand.
+The students are able to use their knowledge they have gained so far to problem solve with a group or a partner.
 The students are presented with various problems where supply is in demand, remember the toilet paper crisis?
 They remember that as well and it will resonate with them.
 They also can relate to a favorite toy being wiped all the shelves because the demand is so high.
-As a group or on their own, they even present their solution to the class.
+As a group or on their own, they even present their solutions to the class.

 Farm to Table